baihuqian/baihuqian.github.io/_posts/HomeNetworking/2019-09-14-secure-home-network-block-ad-with-pi-hole.md

   [✓] DNS service is running
   [✓] Pi-hole blocking is Enabled
 ```

+As a comparison, Docker-hosted Pi-Hole will not suffer from the same issue.
+This is another great example of why Docker is popular in deploying software.

 # 中文区广告拦截
 (This section is only for Chinese readers)